 When you create your own will with pen and paper, you run the risk of leaving out some of your assets.
 Picture this: You write down that your sister gets the $50,000 you stashed away in your savings account—only that account draws interest and grows to $52,000 by the time of your death.
 Who gets the extra $2,000?
 Nobody knows.
 Hello, probate court.

 You’ve probably figured out that relying on a holographic will isn’t your best move.
 If you have a boatload of assets, you’ll want to work with a lawyer to protect and distribute that wealth if something happens to you.
 But if you have few assets and no kids, there’s no need to wait around in a lawyer’s office and pay extra fees just to get a will.

-Instead of going through that headache or making a maybe not-so-legal handwritten will, get with a trusted company that makes creating a will easy.
+Instead of going through that headache or making a maybe not-so-legal handwritten will, get with a trusted company that makes creating an online will easy.
 All you have to do is plug in your specific information—and you can get it done in 20 minutes or less!
 Now you’ve got your Sunday afternoon back.

 Creating your last will and testament is one of the most loving things you can do for your family (even if it’s boring).
 If something should happen to you, you want them to have peace of mind, not anxiety, in the midst of their grief.